Blue-checked journo takes break from covering Trump's hotel to suggest that deadly shooting at Milwaukee MillerCoors facility might be poetic justice

 — Matthew Keys (@MatthewKeysLive) February 26, 2020

-Normal people would learn of something like this and feel terrible for the victims.
+Normal people would learn of something like this and feel terrible for the victims and their loved ones.
+Express sympathy and sadness.
 Evidently journalist Zach Everson, who, according to his Twitter bio, reports chiefly on Donald Trump’s D.C. hotel, is not a normal person.
 Because this was his reaction to the news:

 MillerCoors chairperson through 2011, Pete Coors, appeared in ads for the NRA. https://t.co/HeML8bbZWS https://t.co/20ALFcx9wE